Marijuana Addiction Facts: It is Addictive!

 Marijuana, like many other drugs, is addictive and harmful.
 According to recent research approximately 1 in 10 regular users will because physically addicted.
 Like other drug addictions it is a disease of the brain and withdrawal symptoms will occur is the addict stops using.

 What’s interesting about Marijuana addiction facts is that due to the lobbing to legalize it; people think marijuana isn’t addictive or harmful.
+Growing this powerful green plant cannabis is actually legal to at least 5 states already for medical purposes.
 It seems that a good media campaign can convince anyone of anything, especially for those who are already using and predisposed to be deceived.

 Because it is disease of the brain it acts like most other addiction.
 The addict will deny their addiction, they will have use more and more to get the same effect, withdrawal will occur if they stop using.